Yahshemi/SN-Notes/sn_notes_readme.md

 The content frame displays content pages when users select modules in the Application Navigator.
 The pages in the content frame render data in many ways.
 The most basic page types are lists and forms.

+## Lists
+A list is a content page displaying zero or more records from the same table.
+Rows and columns organize the list.
+Each row is a record and each column is a field from the record.
+Lists are:

+Searchable: Enter a value in the Search field
+Sortable: Click the column label
+Editable (if permissions allow): Double-click a field value

 ## Filters

 Filters determine which table records are displayed in a list.
 When a developer creates a list module, the filter conditions are set.
 In the example, only records with the Active field value of true appear in the list.
 The syntax All > Active = true is known as a breadcrumb.

+Users can create or modify filters.

 - Click the Filter icon (The Filter icon is a funnel) in a list.
 - Set the [Field], [Comparison operator], and [Value] values.